RCGEnableBigDataDeveloper/mapr-auth/README.md

 Enpoints to interact with authorization components of a MapR cluster including MapR Access Control Expressions (ACES), MapR Roles, and Hive SQL Authorization

-This first iteration support MapR ACES only
+This first iteration supports MapR ACES only.
+This is a work in progress.

 ## Install